forstmeier/findfile/README.md

 ### Sources

-Any S3 buckets containing image files are the data source that the `api` package consumes for the database - these are called **source buckets**.
+Any S3 buckets containing image files (JPEG, PNG, and PDF) are the data source that the `findfile` package consumes for the database - these are called **source buckets**.

-In order to be setup for the `api`, they require a [bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-policies.html) and [event notifications](https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html) to be configured.
+In order to be setup for the `findfile`, they require a [bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-policies.html) and [event notifications](https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html) to be configured.
 The recommended way to do this is to run the `add_source` script from the release package.
 The target source bucket bucket name is a required argument for the script (e.g. `./add_source new_source_bucket_name`).

 - **Note**: any existing bucket policy will be overwritten by this script
 - **Note**: there may be collisions with existing event notification configurations
 - **Note**: this script applies the event notifications to the full bucket not a prefix
-- **Note**: pre-existing files in the source bucket will not be added to the `api`; only files uploaded after launching the stack and configuring the bucket policy and event notifications will be added
+- **Note**: pre-existing files in the source bucket will not be added to the `findfile`; only files uploaded after launching the stack and configuring the bucket policy and event notifications will be added

 ### Database

-The S3 bucket added as the `DatabaseBucket` parameter in the stack creation holds the data queried by the `api` - this is called the **database bucket**.
+The S3 bucket added as the `DatabaseBucket` parameter in the stack creation holds the data queried by the `findfile` - this is called the **database bucket**.

 This should be a pre-existing bucket that will be retained despite the stack being torn down.
-As part of the stack creation a [bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-policies.html) is placed on the `DatabaseBucket` to provide the required access for the `api`.
+As part of the stack creation a [bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-policies.html) is placed on the `DatabaseBucket` to provide the required access for the `findfile`.

 - **Note**: the stack may overwrite any existing bucket policies on `DatabaseBucket`
 - **Note**: the role ARN is obfuscated by AWS in the bucket policy if the role is deleted as a safety precaution

 ## Usage

-There are three main steps to get up and running with the `api` package.
+There are three main steps to get up and running with the `findfile` package.

 1. Launch the stack using one of the options [listed above](###stack)
 2. Add source buckets following the [above instructios](###sources)